 ‘Ah, sod ye!’ he calls.
 ‘Bloody arseholes!
 I was just starting to doze!’

 He threw his arms up in exasperation, a meaningless gesture to an audience of no-one, and turned to make the long trek back to his armchair.
-Audrey had by now nestled herself comfortably at the foot of the chair, her eyes begin to wane under an onslaught of sleep.
+Audrey had by now nestled herself comfortably at the foot of the chair, her eyes beginning to wane under an onslaught of sleep.
 His chair.
 Forty years or so he’s had that chair.
 Each cigarette burn hole, each coffee stain, each pulled and withered thread playing a part in the great tapestry that is the story of this chair.
 It’s seen numerous royal weddings, countless wars, god knows how many Prime Ministers and First Ministers come and go, royal divorces, and far far far too many Scottish footballing failures, glorious or otherwise, throughout the years.
 A source of comfort and familiarity through times of strain, of stress, even heartache.
 All memories.
-It as his wife that had originally picked it out for him.
+It was his wife that had originally picked it out for him.
 She’d wanted rid of it in more recent years as its colour faded and material grew worn.
 Not a chance though, he’d declared.
 This was his chair.
 He’d be in this until the end.
 He’d die in that chair if need be.
-Besides, he let her get that new couch.
+Besides, he had let her get that new couch.
 He gradually lowered himself into the chair, his bones creaking all the while.
 My chair, he thought.
 Only, it wasn’t his chair.
 Well, it certainly didn’t feel like it anyway.
 His eyes narrowed in suspicion, looking round at the chair.
 Fidgeting, shifting back and forth a couple of times.
 It felt cold somehow, different.
 Uneven.
 Uncomfy.
 He shook his head, dismissing the notion that any further thought was required around the subject, and picked up his pack of Regal from the coffee table by the side of his chair.
 He pulled out a cigarette and started to reach into his trouser pocket for his lighter.

 Another knock at the door.

 ‘For god’s sake!’ he roared.
-‘WHO IS IT?’
+‘WHO IS IT?!’

 Once again, silence.
 Not even a peep from Audrey who lay peacefully beside his chair.

 ‘Right!’ he spat, pushing himself forcefully out of his chair, discarding the cigarette packet on the table.
 He marched towards the door, and angrily slid and unhooked the chain.
-He turned the key, preparing himself for an outpouring of anger at the little buggers playing chap-door-run or the cold calling bastards who haunted the doorsteps of old folk like him.
+He turned the key, preparing himself for an outpouring of anger at the little buggers playing chap-door-run or the cold calling bastards who haunted the doorsteps of older folk like him.
 He opened the door.
 A middle-aged man stood before him, a red and white striped apron hung from his neck, in his right hand he clutched a pair of scissors and a comb, in his left a bag.
 A barber.
 A barber?
 What was a barber doing at his door?

 ‘Erm…hello.’ he muttered unsteadily before catching himself.
 ‘Eh aye, what is it?’